foundersandcoders/coursebook/src/course/syllabus/application/website/learning-outcomes.md

 ## Planning

-- [ ] Be confident in planning layout, styling, and featurs of a a website
+- [ ] Be confident in planning layout, styling, and features of a a website
 - [ ] Be able to plan a workflow for building a website
 - [ ] Be able to break a website into distinct sections to build

-## HTML

-- [ ] Be confident in using HTML tags to build a website
-- [ ] Use semantic HTML tags on a website

-## CSS

-- [ ] Be confident in applying styles using CSS
-- [ ] Be able to organise a stylesheet
-- [ ] Be confident in sizing elements in CSS
-- [ ] Be able to use CSS to achieve a consistent design across a site
-- [ ] Be able to use media queries to build a responsive website
-- [ ] Understand and be able to implement the CSS Box Model on a website

 ## JavaScript